tma1863/HCMUS_Student_Academic_Dashboard/README.md

 # Core Objectives

 *   **Database Simulation and Management:** Build and simulate a complete educational relational database schema optimized for integrity, flexible storage, querying, and data security.
+Acknowledge ACID properties and ERD Model in DBMS.
 *   **Data Visualization:** Develop a self-hosted dashboard interface that utilizes interactive charts to visualize student data dynamically,.
 *   **Quality Assessment:** Support the assessment of overall academic performance and output quality based on various criteria, including admission methods and initial input majors.